FirmwGuy/CEP/docs/CEP-FOR-PL-SQL-DEVS.md

   - Unit tests ship with the repository (see `src/test/l0_kernel`) and rely on munit.
 Harness helpers such as `test_boot_cycle_prepare` mimic packages that rerun initialization blocks.
 When you need a PL/SQL-like fixture (set up schema, run procedure, assert tables), use the heartbeat boot helpers, mutate the tree, and inspect `/data/**` or `/journal/**`.

 - **Schema migrations**
   - Because CEP is append-only, structural changes resemble forward-only migrations.
-Use enzymes to emit reform stories under `/data/flow/**` or `/data/err/**`; serialization snapshots (`cep_serialization_emit_cell`) replace your datapump exports when you need to move state between environments.
+Use enzymes to emit reform stories under `/data/flow/**` or `/data/err/**`; serialization snapshots (`cep_flat_stream_emit_cell`) replace your datapump exports when you need to move state between environments.

 ## Global Q&A
 - **Can I still rely on declarative constraints?**